Association for Dental Education in Europe

 Session synopsis:

-Clinical assessments and entrustment decisions in dental education are traditionally based on the judgements of supervisors, yet students’ readiness for independent practice is observed by many others in the educational and clinical environment.
 This workshop explores how input from different perspectives (such as peers, patients, support staff, and assessment committees) can be meaningfully incorporated into entrustment and assessment processes, within and beyond the context of working with Entrustable Professional Activities (EPAs).

 After a brief introduction including examples, participants work together to identify relevant contributors in their own contexts, explore tensions and added value, and design feasible strategies to integrate diverse feedback informing entrustment decisions.
 Plenary discussion focusses on practical implications for curriculum design, faculty roles, and the organisation of assessment and decision‑making processes.